-To fulfill our responsibilities under the CFO Act and related legislation for ensuring the quality of the audit work performed, we monitored CLA's audit of NRC's FY 2015 and FY 2014 financial statements by:
+To fulfill our responsibilities under the CFO Act and related legislation for ensuring the quality of the audit work performed, we monitored CLA's audit of NRC's FY 2016 and FY 2015 financial statements by

-- Reviewing CLA's audit approach and planning. - Evaluating the qualifications and independence of CLA's auditors. - Monitoring audit progress at key points. - Examining the working papers related to planning and performing the audit and assessing NRC's internal controls.

-- Reviewing CLA's audit reports to ensure compliance with Government Auditing Standards and OMB Bulletin No. 15-02. - Coordinating the issuance of the audit reports. - Performing other procedures deemed necessary.
+- Reviewing CLA's audit approach and planning. - Evaluating the qualifications and independence of CLA's auditors. - Monitoring audit progress at key points. - Examining the working papers related to planning and performing the audit and assessing NRC's internal controls. - Reviewing CLA's audit report to ensure compliance with Government Auditing Standards and OMB Bulletin No. 15-02. - Coordinating the issuance of the audit report. - Performing other procedures deemed necessary.

-CLA is responsible for the attached auditor's reports, dated November 6, 2015, and the conclusions expressed therein.
+CLA is responsible for the attached auditors' report, dated November 8, 2016, and the conclusions expressed therein.
 OIG is responsible for technical and administrative oversight regarding the firm's performance under the terms of the contract.
-Our oversight, as differentiated from an audit in conformance with Government Auditing Standards, was not intended to enable us to express, and accordingly we do not express, an opinion on:
+Our oversight, as differentiated from an audit in conformance with Government Auditing Standards, was not intended to enable us to express, and accordingly we do not express an opinion on

-- NRC's financial statements. - The effectiveness of NRC's internal control over financial reporting. - NRC's compliance with laws and regulations.
+- NRC's financial statements. - Effectiveness of NRC's internal control over financial reporting. - NRC's compliance with laws and regulations.